MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1305.md

 *Attestation* means a secure mechanism, specified by CMS, with respect to a particular performance period, whereby a MIPS eligible clinician or group may submit the required data for the advancing care information or the improvement activities performance categories of MIPS in a manner specified by CMS.

-*Attributed beneficiary* means a beneficiary attributed to the Advanced APM Entity under the terms of the Advanced APM or Other Payer Advanced APM and listed as an attributed beneficiary on the latest available list of attributed beneficiaries at the time of a QP determination.
+*Attributed beneficiary* means a beneficiary attributed to the APM Entity under the terms of the Advanced APM as indicated on the most recent available list of attributed beneficiaries at the time of a QP determination.

 *Attribution-eligible beneficiary* means a beneficiary who during the QP Performance Period: